Al-vallon/random_utility/README.md

 - jeu de shi fu mi version JS.

-My stuffs, some pratcice and projects:
+My stuffs, some pratitce and projects:
 - toggle code to train for hamburger menu;
 - hamburger menu in JS;
 - rock paper & cisors game WIP for the moment 05/2022